graphql-rest/graphql-rest/README.md

 1. [x] Ability to rename a REST property via annotation
 1. [x] Document the other useful properties of GraphqlRest instances
-1. [x] Document the lesser useful proporties of GraphqlRest instances
+1. [x] Document the lesser useful properties of GraphqlRest instances
+1. [x] Document the lesser useful features of GraphqlRest schemas

 ### Coming soon

+1. [ ] Mutation queries
+1. [ ] End to end (functional) tests
+1. [ ] Unit tests
 1. [ ] Documented way to use the library outside of development context
 1. [ ] Documented way to make a GraphQL use as a library
 1. [ ] Support for custom annotations with altered behaviour